navapbc/template-infra/template-only-docs/update-template.md

 `<APP_NAMES>` is a required argument.
 It must be a comma-separated list (no spaces) of the apps in `/infra`.
 App names must be hyphen-separated (i.e. kebab-case).
 Examples: `app`, `app,app2`, `my-app,your-app`.

-**Remember:** Read the release notes in case there are breaking changes you need to address.
+⚠️ **Warning:** Read the release notes in case there are breaking changes you need to address manually.

 ### Specifying a branch, a commit, or a tag